 Laboratory Report number 3.
-This laboratory report is worth 10% of your final grade and is due by 11:59pm on Friday November 29th.
-An electronic copy must be submitted via OWL with a hard copy to be submitted to the Department's assignment mailbox the following week day.
+This laboratory report is worth 10% of your final grade and is due by 11:59pm on Friday December 3rd.
+An electronic copy must be submitted via OWL with a hard copy to be submitted to either the Department's assignment mailbox prior to the next class or the Instructor at the beginning of the next class (Tues.
+Dec.
+7th).
 This laboratory assignment involves the use of metrics for stature estimation and non-metrics for ancestry estimation.
-The report should be 1300-1500 words in length (5-6 double-spaced pages), not including tables, figures or references cited.
+The report should be 1200-1500 words in length (5-6 double-spaced pages), not including tables, figures or references cited.
 More information will be made available to students on the course OWL site.

 In order to pass this essay course, the student must exhibit a minimal level of competence in writing and the appropriate level of knowledge of the content of the course.
 All laboratory reports may be subject to submission for textual similarity review to the commercial plagiarism detection software under license to the University for the detection of plagiarism.
 All papers submitted for such checking will be included as source documents in the reference database for the purpose of detecting plagiarism of papers subsequently submitted to the system.
-Use of the service is subject to the licensing agreement, currently between The University of Western Ontario and Turnitin.com (http://www.turnitin.com).